rsveldema/dist_build/README.md

 - The 'syncer' variable is read by the dist_build script to find the JobQueue to push new jobs to.
 - The 'syncer' variable is read by the workers to try to fetch jobs from.
 - The 'num_cores' variable is read by the workers to find out how many cores to use locally for compilations (aka the number of concurrent jobs to run on a single worker).

+Because copying large amount of header files each time the system starts is expensive, we have the "copied_already" array.
+The process:
+1) Copy the includes once to the workers
+     - place the include path in "dirs" and start the syncer to let the system copy over the includes.
+2) Add the include path to the 'copied_already' variable.
+     - now the system will monitor for changes to these directories but will not copy them over